anncollin/AnomalyDetection-Keras/README.md

 <p align="center">
   <img width="500" src="https://github.com/anncollin/AnomalyDetection-Keras/blob/master/ReadmeImgs/StainNoiseModel.png"> <br>
-   <font size=4> The Stain noise model is a cubic interpolation between 20 points (orange dots), arranged in ascending order of polar coordinates, located around the border of an ellipse of variable size (blue line).
-The axes of the ellipse are comprised between 1 and 12% of the smallest image dimension and its eccentricity is randomly initialized. </font>
 </p>
+*The Stain noise model is a cubic interpolation between 20 points (orange dots), arranged in ascending order of polar coordinates, located around the border of an ellipse of variable size (blue line).
+The axes of the ellipse are comprised between 1 and 12% of the smallest image dimension and its eccentricity is randomly initialized.*

 The definition of this Stain Corruption is contained in the `add_stain` function defined in the `datasets/add_corruption.py` file.